-During pregnancy, excess amniotic fluid appearing during ultrasound may signal EA.
-After birth, EA may be suspected if the baby chokes, coughs, and turns blue when attempting to eat.
-The baby’s physician will attempt to pass a feeding tube through the baby’s mouth or nose.
-X-ray imaging will show whether the tube reaches the stomach or if it is coiled in the upper esophagus, indicating EA.
+During pregnancy, excess amniotic fluid or small stomach on an ultrasound may signal EA/TEF.
+After birth, EA/TEF may be suspected if the baby chokes, coughs, and turns blue when attempting to feed.
+To diagnose EA/TEF, the baby’s physician will attempt to pass a feeding tube through the baby’s mouth or nose.
+X-ray imaging will show the feeding tube coiled in the upper esophagus, indicating EA/TEF.

-Babies with EA, TEF, or EA-TEF must undergo surgical repair, often very soon after birth.
-Without treatment, attempting to eat could cause babies to aspirate milk and stomach acid into the trachea and lungs.
+Babies with EA/TEF must undergo surgical repair, often very soon after birth.
+Without treatment, attempting to eat could cause babies to aspirate milk and stomach contents into the trachea and lungs.
+This can cause symptoms such as coughing and choking, among others, and can also lead to lung infection.
 Surgery is successful in the vast majority of children.

-The Esophageal Atresia Clinic at NewYork-Presbyterian/Columbia uses a minimally invasive surgical approach for EA repair, using three small incisions in the chest, whenever possible.
-After surgery, the multidisciplinary team provides long-term follow-up in order to prevent and treat acid reflux, which affects many children after EA surgery, and to ensure optimal care as children mature into adulthood.
+The Researching Esophageal Atresia for Children's Health (REACH) Clinic uses a minimally invasive surgical approach for EA repair, using three small incisions in the chest, whenever possible.
+After surgery, the multidisciplinary team provides long-term follow-up in order to ensure optimal care as children mature into adulthood.
+For example, care is provided to prevent and treat acid reflux, assist with swallowing difficulties, and treat possible strictures (narrowing) all of which can affect children after EA/TEF surgery.
+Care is also coordinated for associated birth defects.

 The collaborative format of the EA program also addresses an important need for patients and their families: the need to see multiple specialists for complicated, multi-system birth defects in the spectrum known as VACTERL (Vertebral anomalies, Anal atresia, Cardiac defects, Tracheoesophageal fistula and/or Esophageal atresia, Renal & Radial anomalies and Limb defects).